Exercise 2b: NBA Play-offs on Iridis

 Another thing to note is that we are not loading all the additional geospatial libraries this time as they are not required.

-We are, however, loading openmpi/4.1.4/intel in additional to R.
+We are, however, loading openmpi/5.0.9_gcc15 in addition to R.

 The Open MPI Project is an open source Message Passing Interface (MPI) implementation which enables information to be passed between compute nodes.
 While not required for running jobs on individual nodes that are independent of each other, it is required if we want jobs across nodes to communicate with each other.